MerlinBrasil/dztools/README.md

 **Read these steps carefully, otherwise you run the risk of losing your .cache files!!!**

 1.)
-Go to your JForex installation path and locate the *.cache* directory(e.g. my path is D:\programs\JForex\\.cache).
+Go to your JForex installation path and locate the *.cache* directory(e.g. my path is *D:\programs\JForex\\.cache*).

 2.) **Create a *cacheCopy* folder(or some other foler name of your choice).**

 3.)
 Say you want to convert the EUR/USD history. **Copy .cache/EURUSD to cacheCopy!!** This step is needed since the program uses this [Dukascopy API](http://www.dukascopy.com/client/javadoc/com/dukascopy/api/system/IClient.html#setCacheDirectory%28java.io.File%29) method.

 4.)
-Open dztools/dzconverter/config.properties with a text editor.
+Open *dztools/dzconverter/config.properties* with a text editor.
 Fill in your login credentials under *user* and *password*.
 For *cachedir* put your path to the *cacheCopy* here(always use two backslashes as in the given example path).
 Save this file.

 5.)
-Open dztools/dzconverter/convert.bat.
+Open *dztools/dzconverter/convert.bat*.
 A cmd box window should appear with *java -jar dzconverter-$version}.jar*.
 If the batch file does not work you can also invoke the java command from a manually opened cmd window.

 6.)
 The tool expects two parameters: first the asset/instrument name, e.g. *EUR/USD*; second the year you want to convert, e.g. *2013*.
 A valid convert command sould look like this *java -jar dzconverter-$version}.jar EUR/USD 2013*.

 7.)
-You will see all kind of console output and if the conversion went fine, you will find a *.bar* file in dztools/dzconverter/bars with the asset and year name as specified [here](http://www.zorro-trader.com/manual/en/export.htm).
+You will see all kind of console output and if the conversion went fine, you will find a *.bar* file in *dztools/dzconverter/bars* with the asset and year name as specified [here](http://www.zorro-trader.com/manual/en/export.htm).

 8.)
 Copy the .bar files to *${yourZorroInstallPath}\History* **after you did a backup of this folder!!!**